-The experience uses a eye gaze input method, which means that whatever object you look at, you select it.
-This also means that if you are reading an object, you'll risk accidentally selecting it.
+The experience uses an eye gaze input method, which means that whatever object you look at, you select it.
+This also means that if you are reading an object, there's a risk you'll accidentally select it.

 In this design, there are not many places to rest your gaze when searching for the right button or control.
 Without eye rest space, many users selected apps or switched toggles unintentionally.